mattrussi/gitlab-com-runbooks/docs/uncategorized/wiz-runtime-sensor.md

 - Retrieve the values you used for imagePullSecret.username and imagePullSecret.password, in either the helm install command or the YAML file.

 - Refer to get the Runtime Sensor image pull key from wiz to obtain the correct values that should be used for imagePullSecret.username and imagePullSecret.password.

-Compare the set of values,
+Compare the set of values.

 - If the credentials used in the installation are not identical to the ones you retrieved from the Wiz portal:
   - Update the values in your helm install command or yaml file.
   - Re-install the Runtime Sensor using the new values.

 - If the credentials are identical but your pods are not in Running or Pending status, please contact support.

 ## Verify the Kubernetes nodes have enough resources to run the Runtime Sensor